-Almaty, Kazakhstan / Bishkek, Kyrgystan / Karakol / Issy-Kul Lake
+Almaty, Kazakhstan / Bishkek, Kyrgyzstan / Karakol / Issy-Kul Lake

-After exploring Almaty, we head to Bishkek, capital of Kyrgyzstan, and onward to remote Karakol, a town on the shores of Issyk-Kul Lake, one of the largest alpine lakes in the world.
-We visit the colorful market, a summer encampment of Kyrgyz nomads, and fascinating lakeside petroglyphs.
-We head back to Bishkek via the striking 11th century Burana tower, a Silk Road monument.
+After exploring Almaty, we head to Bishkek, capital of Kyrgyzstan, visiting the striking 11th century Burana tower, a Silk Road monument, along the way.
+In remote Karakol, a town on the shores of Issyk-Kul Lake, one of the largest alpine lakes in the world, we visit the colorful market, a summer encampment of Kyrgyz nomads, and fascinating lakeside petroglyphs.
+Returning to Bishkek, we stop in a Mennonite village for lunch with a local family,

 Tashkent, Uzbekistan / Samarkand

 We fly to the Uzbek capital, Tashkent, Central Asia’s biggest hub, and tour its Old Town, then drive to ancient Samarkand, with its breathtaking main square, the Registan, a panorama of handsome blue-tiled mosques.
 We also visit the Shahr-i-Zindah, one of Tamerlane’s first creations, the famed market at the village of Urgut, and enjoy lunch at the home of a local Uzbek family.
 A day’s excursion brings us out to Shakre Sabz, birthplace of Tamerlane.

 Bukhara / Khiva